 The total number of all inmates incarcerated at the Mesa County Detention Facility.

-Our target population is less than 490 inmates, or less than 80% of the total number of inmates we can house.
-When we are at or under our target population we are able to far more effectively house the diverse classifications of inmates.
+Our target population is less than 442 inmates, or less than 80% of the total number of inmates we can house.
+When at or under our target population, we're able to more effectively house the diverse classifications of inmates.
 For example, females cannot be housed together with males, and often times co-defendants for a case cannot be housed together.
 For the safety and security of our inmates, it is our responsibly to house known violent inmates away from those who are not known to be violent.
 When our population rises above 80% of available bed space, it makes it difficult to appropriately house our different inmate populations.

 Pre-Trial / Hold / Sentenced (MCDF)/ Sentenced (Waiting)